 Autonomous vehicles will be far more adept at not crashing than humans ever were.
-In fact, such will be the changes brought about by the advent of autonomous vehicles, it is likely that all of the safety innovations of the previous fifty years will be dwarfed by those of the next fifty.
+In fact, such will be the changes brought about by the advent of autonomous vehicles, it is likely that all of the safety innovations of the previous 50 years will be dwarfed by those of the next 50.

-Like the period since the eradication of certain infectious or waterborne diseases, it is likely that our grandchildren will be unable to understand the dangers of driving in the early twenty-first century.
+Like the period since the eradication of certain infectious or waterborne diseases, it is likely that our grandchildren will be unable to understand the dangers of driving in the early 21st century.